xionglin92/GPT-prompts/README.md

 (3) The conclusion portion interprets the results to answer the question that was posed at the end of the context portion.
 There might be a second part to the conclusion portion that highlights how this conclusion moves the broader field forward (for example, ‘broader significance’).
+Show all changes in bold so I can see what has been updated.
 ```